osm2pgsql-dev/osm2pgsql-website/_manual/11-advanced-topics.md

 When you are using the [flex output](#the-flex-output), you can disable clustering by setting the `cluster` table option to `no` (see the [Advanced Table Definition](#advanced-table-definition) section).

+### Logging and Monitoring SQL Commands

+The `--log-sql` option allows you to see what SQL commands are issued by osm2pgsql.
+Each log line starts with the date and time and `SQL:`, after that you see the connection number `(C3)` and the log information, usually an SQL command exactly as it was sent to the database.

+For new connections the database backend process id is logged.

+*Version >= 1.11.0*{:.version} New connections also show the "context" which specifies which part of osm2pgsql has created this connection.
+The context and connection number will also appear in the `application_name` used for this connection which can be seen in the `pg_stat_activity` table from inside the database.